Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: FBMC Concept and Simulation

-\item \textbf{Long-term allocations:} ``\textit{the long-term-allocated capacities of the yearly and monthly auctions have to be included in the initial Flow Based-domain}'' \citep[p.
-66]{50hertz_documentation_2020} This requirement ensures that trades on energy futures and bilateral delivery contracts outside of the day-ahead or intraday market clearing stage have to be feasible within the flow-based domain. \end{itemize} \glspl{frm}, \glspl{fav}, \gls{minram} and long-term allocations either enlarge the flow-based domain to enable higher price convergence (\gls{minram}), shrink the flow-based domain to accommodate security margins (\gls{frm}), or go both ways (\gls{fav}).
+``\textit{The long-term-allocated capacities of the yearly and monthly auctions have to be included in the initial Flow Based-domain}'' \cite[p.
+66]{50hertz_documentation_2020} This requirement ensures that trades on energy futures and bilateral delivery contracts outside of the day-ahead or intraday market clearing stage remain feasible within the flow-based domain.